SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 ## Configuring Quick Buy for Google Pay

-You can modify the credit card parameters for Google Pay, as described below.
+You can modify the credit card parameters for Google Pay.

-### Modifying Credit Card Parameters for Google Pay

 The card parameters configuration for Google Pay is hard-coded in the `OpfGooglePayService` class in `google-pay.service.ts`.
 You can modify the configuration by extending `OpfGooglePayService` and overwriting the following object: